-The federal government, the primary source of education loans, offers several different types of loans.
-As of July 1, 2010, the federal government no longer guarantees education loans made by banks and other private lenders, but funds these loans through the Federal Direct Student Loan Program (FDSLP).
-Major federal education loan programs include those for undergraduate students with documented financial need (Subsidized Stafford Loans), for undergraduate and graduate students (Unsubsidized Stafford Loans), for graduate students only (GradPLUS), for parents (PLUS), and for students with high need at some institutions (Perkins).
+The federal government offers several different types of loans.
+As of July 1, 2010, the federal government no longer guarantees education loans made by banks and other private lenders, but funds these loans through the Federal Direct Student Loan Program.
+Major federal education loan programs include those for undergraduate students with documented financial need (Direct Subsidized Loans), for undergraduate and graduate students (Direct Unsubsidized Loans), for graduate students only (Grad PLUS), for parents (PLUS), and for students with high need at some institutions (Perkins).

-Figure 9A reports on default rates for federal student loans.
-In the current weak economy, default rates have risen measurably, although the current 9.1% two-year cohort default rate (CDR) is much lower than the peak of 22% in 1990-91.
+Figure 12B reports on default rates for federal student loans.
+In the current weak economy, default rates have risen measurably, although the current 10.0% two-year cohort default rate (CDR) is much lower than the peak of 22% in FY 1990.
 The federal government is in the process of extending the window for inclusion in the official measure of default from two years to three years after entering repayment.
 Students who default later in the repayment period will still be excluded from the official count.

 Stories in the press about individual students with startling amounts of debt obscure actual borrowing patterns.
-As Figure 11A reports, only 2% of students who first enrolled in 2003-04 had borrowed more than $50,000 by 2008-09.
+As Figure 11C reports, only 2% of students who first enrolled in 2003-04 had borrowed more than $50,000 by 2008-09.
 The vast majority of these borrowers had earned bachelor’s degrees by that year.
 In contrast, over 40% of those who did not borrow or who borrowed less than $10,000 were no longer in school in 2008-09 and had not earned a degree or certificate.

 The Consumer Price Index

 We provide much of our data in constant dollars, adjusting values for changes in the Consumer Price Index (CPI).
-We use the change in the CPI from July 2010 to July 2011 to compare the value of aid in 2010-11 to the value in 2011-12.
-Following a decline of 2.1% from 2008-09 to 2009-10 and an increase of 1.2% in 2010-11, the CPI increased by 3.6% between July 2010 and July 2011.
+We use the change in the CPI from July 2011 to July 2012 to compare the value of aid in 2011-12 to the value in 2012-13.
+The CPI increased by 1.4% between July 2011 and July 2012.